 What makes ad astra different

-As well as engagement and educational activities, we also provide personal and social development sessions to ensure our young people learn crucial life skills including relationships, drugs and alcohol safety, social media safety, first aid and many more.
-All education staff and mentors are trained to a high standard and our SLT team are now fully developmental trauma trained.
+Beyond engaging educational activities, we prioritize personal and social development sessions to instill vital life skills in our young participants.
+These sessions cover topics such as relationships, safety regarding drugs and alcohol, social media safety, first aid, and more.
+Our education staff and mentors undergo rigorous training to meet high standards, and our Senior Leadership Team is now fully equipped with developmental trauma training.

 Start your referral today